arickert/thedigradio/_posts/2024-02-27-thawra-ep-2-birth-of-arab-nationalism.md

 - World History
 tags:
 - Abdel Razzaq Takriti
-- this is the second episode of *Thawra* (Revolution)
-- our rolling mini-series
 ---

 Featuring Abdel Razzaq Takriti, this is the second episode of *Thawra* (Revolution), our rolling mini-series on Arab radicalism in the 20th century.
 Today’s installment lays out 20th century anti-colonialism, including Iraqi, Syrian, and Palestinian Great Revolts, the birth of Arab nationalism, Islamic resistance, Ba’athism, and communism.